-$$u = k(x, \alpha), \qquad g_j^c(x, \alpha) \implies \alpha' = r_j^c(x, \alpha).$$ (15.2)
+$$u = k(x, \alpha), \qquad g_i^c(x, \alpha) \implies \alpha' = r_i^c(x, \alpha).$$ (15.2)

-The control protocol is in the form of discrete transition system, which controls some subset of the discrete states.
+The control protocol (sometimes called a supervisory controller) is in the form of discrete transition system, which controls some subset of the discrete states.
 The discrete state is assumed to be updated by a periodically controlled process that examines the guards and updates appropriate rules.
 This model for the control allows for the possibility of distributed computation in which different systems (or subsystems) execute on loosely regulated clocks.